ansible-community/antsibull-docs/docs/index.md

 * The `current` and `collection` subcommands are used for building docsites for individual collections.
 * The `plugin` and `collection-plugins` subcommands are used for rendering documentation for individual (or all) plugins, modules, or roles.
 * The `lint-collection-docs` and `lint-core-docs` subcommands are used for linting collection and ansible-core documentation.
+  The former is described in more detail in [Creating a collection docsite](collection-docs.md).
 * The `sphinx-init` subcommmand is used for setting up a Sphinx-based collection docsite.
+  This is described in more detail in [Creating a collection docsite](collection-docs.md).

 ## Using the Sphinx extension